-The Importance of Customer Service in Stadium Security and Stewarding
+The Importance of Customer Service in Stadium Security

 Security and Stewarding may conjure the images of tall, intimidating, persons on the door of a establishment or building being quite blunt in how they go about saying who is in and who is out.
 This is changing, developing and the emphasis of customer service is growing in these areas.
 Especially in sport and major events, not only for security related reasons but from a fan engagement and relationship experience.